eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 Although a bare smart contract project makes more sense for single contract projects, for this guide you will create a cmake project that you will expand.
 For larger projects involving multiple contracts and/or web applications, a cmake project makes more sense.

-## Hello World Singleton Contract
+## Hello World Contract

-These are the steps that you need to follow to create your "Hello World" singleton smart contract:
+These are the steps that you need to follow to create your "Hello World" smart contract:

-[Step 1](#step-1---create-project) - Create new cmake smart contract project `hello` [Step 2](#step-2---write-contract) - Write the `hello` singleton contract [Step 3](#step-3---compile-contract) - Compile the `hello` contract [Step 4](#step-4---deploy-contract) - Deploy the `hello` contract
+[Step 1](#step-1---create-project) - Create new cmake smart contract project `hello` [Step 2](#step-2---write-contract) - Write the `hello` smart contract [Step 3](#step-3---compile-contract) - Compile the `hello` contract [Step 4](#step-4---deploy-contract) - Deploy the `hello` contract